matej2/instagram-dm-webhook-service/README.md

 ## Webhook service

-We create service that will use webhooks to communicate with third-party services.
+Service  will use webhooks to communicate with third-party services.
 In this case, serice would periodically check for new messages (every 15 min or more) and would send webhook as specified in settings.
 Here we can support only text-based communication between IG DM and third-party service.

-## Chat bot
+## Basic bot service

-Responding to DMs would also predefined for basic info that can be defined for Facebook page.
-For example:
+Basic bot service will use Facebook business basic information to respond to messages:

 ```
 {